Interprets Great Music, Great Films, Great Sounds

 Interprets Great Music Great Films Great Sounds is an album by American composer and arranger Nelson Riddle of songs from contemporaneous motion pictures.
-The album also contains five songs from the 1935 Rodgers and Hart musical Jumbo, as well as a Roger Edens song written for the 1962 film version of the same musical.
+The album also contains five songs from the 1935 Rodgers and Hart musical "Jumbo," as well as a Roger Edens song written for the 1962 film version of the same musical.

-In the October 31, 1964 edition of Billboard magazine, Interprets Great Music Great Films Great Sounds was listed as a popular album with commercial potential.
+In the October 31, 1964, edition of Billboard magazine, Interprets Great Music Great Films Great Sounds was listed as a popular album with commercial potential.
+Cash Box magazine, in its November 7, 1964, issue, said Riddle's "flair for the inventive is standout on this collection of flick themes," and charactered the album as a superb programming package.